 The Conciergerie and Palais de la Cité was placed under the authority of the Mayor of Paris, as a tribunal and prison.

-10. Judgement at the Revolutionary Tribunal
+10. Marie-Antoinette had her judgement here at the Revolutionary Tribunal.

 The most famous prisoner at Palais de la Cité was of course Queen Marie-Antoinette.
 After the execution of the former King Louis XVI, the revolutionaries debated what to do with the former Queen.